okkevaneck/prospr/README.md

 **Author:** Okke van Eck
 **Version:** 0.1a7

-This project is an universal toolbox for protein structure prediction within the HP-model.
+This project is a universal toolbox for protein structure prediction within the HP-model.
 It will contain a datastructure for creating own algorithms, pre-created algorithms, datasets and visualization functions.
 Besides folding proteins, this package will also make it possible to determine the relative hardness of a protein for an algorithm.
 This allows for a fair comparison across the different algorithms.